IntellexApps/blcheck/README.md

 Requirements
 --------------------

-* Any linux distribution wih bash
+* Any unix/linux with POSIX shell.

 Usage